pinkiepie1811/EscapeRoom/README.md

 In the current time of the pandemic world, making things accessible online or in other formats that maintain the safety of everyone has become crucial.
 This idea is especially prevalent for those who are immunocompromised and cannot afford to live life the way it was before COVID-19 without severe health risks.
 Hence, we strive to make one aspect of entertainment, that was at first almost exclusively only accessible in person, attainable for all.
 Namely, we created virtual escape room.

 ## How to play
-After compiling the program using the provided Makefile, the players can begin connected.
+After compiling the program using the provided Makefile with the command `make`, the players can begin connected.
 Each must open a half-screen or full-screen terminal.
 The first player can then start the game using `./player-one`.
 After that, the second player can connect to the port that player one is listening to (which will be displayed in the UI of player one) with `./player-two <server name> <port>`.

 Upon sucessful connections, players proceed by the instructions prompted in the game.
 Generally, input is done by typing with keyboard characters or by moving elements on screen with the arrow-keys.
 To quit the game, enter `:q` or `:quit`.